CMS comparison 2025: The most popular content management systems

 WordPress | TYPO3 | Joomla! | Drupal | Contao | Neos | |

-Category | Weblog software | Enterprise CMS | Web CMS | Web CMS | Web CMS | Enterprise Content Management System |
+Category | Weblog software | Enterprise CMS | Web CMS | Web CMS | Web CMS | Enterprise CMS |

-License | GNU GPLv2+ | GNU GPLv2+ | GNU GPLv2+ | GNU GPLv2+ | GNU LGPLv3 | GNU GPL v3+ |
+License | GNU GPLv2+ | GNU GPLv2+ | GNU GPLv2+ | GNU GPLv2+ | GNU LGPLv3 | GNU GPLv3+ |

-Operating system | Cross-platform | Cross-platform | Cross-platform | Cross-platform | Cross-platform | Cross platform |
+Operating system | Cross-platform | Cross-platform | Cross-platform | Cross-platform | Cross-platform | Cross-platform |

-Supported web servers | Web server with PHP and MySQL support | Apache, NGINX, MS IIS, Caddy Server | Apache, NGINX, MS IIS | Web server with PHP support | Web server with PHP and MySQL support | Apache & NGINXginx preferred |
+Supported web servers | Web server with PHP and MySQL support | Apache, NGINX, MS IIS, Caddy Server | Apache, NGINX, MS IIS | Web server with PHP support | Web server with PHP and MySQL support | Apache & NGINX preferred, although others work |

-Supported databases | MySQL, MariaDB | MySQL, MariaDB, PostgreSQL, Oracle, Firebird, MS SQL Server, SQLite | MySQL, MS SQL Server, PostgreSQL | MySQL, MariaDB, Percona Server, PostgreSQL, SQLite | MySQL | MySQL, MariaDB, PostgreSQL, Oracle, Microsoft SQL Server, SAP Sybase SQL Anywhere, SQLite, Drizzle |
+Supported databases | MySQL, MariaDB | MySQL, MariaDB, PostgreSQL, MS SQL Server, SQLite | MySQL, MS SQL Server, PostgreSQL | MySQL, MariaDB, Percona Server, PostgreSQL, SQLite | MySQL | MySQL, MariaDB, PostgreSQL, Oracle, Microsoft SQL Server, SAP Sybase SQL Anywhere, SQLite, Drizzle |

 Middleware | PHP | PHP, SQL, JavaScript | PHP | PHP | PHP | PHP |

-Template language | PHP | TypoScript | PHP | PHP | PHP | Fluid, AFX |
+Template language | PHP | TypeScript | PHP | PHP | PHP | Fluid, AFX |

-Extension modules | ||||||
+Extensions | ||||||

 Browser-based backend | ||||||

-Reporting functions (i.e., for data mining) | Only with extension | Only with extension | Only with extension | Only with extension | ||
+Reporting functions (e.g., for data mining) | Only with extension | Only with extension | Only with extension | Only with extension | ||

-Integration of own scripts | Only with extension | Only with extension | ||||
+Integration of own scripts | Only with extension | |||||

 Consideration of current web standards |

-Craft | Grav | Kirby | Pico | Bolt | |
+Craft | Grav | Kirby | Bolt | |

-Category | Mini CMS | CMS without database | Flat file CMS | Flat file CMS | Mini CMS |
+Category | Mini CMS | CMS without database | Flat-file CMS | Mini CMS |

-License | Proprietary | MIT | Proprietary | MIT | MIT |
+License | Proprietary | MIT | Proprietary | MIT |

-Operating system | Cross-platform | Cross-platform | Cross-platform | Cross-platform | Cross-platform |
+Operating system | Cross-platform | Cross-platform | Cross-platform | Cross-platform |

-Supported web servers | Apache, Nginx, MS IIS | Apache, Nginx, MS IIS, LiteSpeed, Lightly, etc. | Apache, Nginx | Web server with PHP support | Apache, Nginx |
+Supported web servers | Apache, NGINX, MS IIS | Apache, NGINX, MS IIS, LiteSpeed, Lightly etc. | Apache, NGINX | Apache, NGINX |

-Supported databases | MySQL | SQLite, MySQL | SQLite, MySQL, PostgreSQL | ||
+Supported databases | MySQL | SQLite, MySQL | SQLite, MySQL, PostgreSQL | |

-Middleware | PHP | PHP | PHP | PHP | PHP |
+Middleware | PHP | PHP | PHP | PHP |

-Template language | Twig | Twig | PHP/HTML | Twig | Twig |
+Template language | Twig | Twig | PHP/HTML | Twig |

-Browser-based backend | Only with extension | ||||
+Browser-based backend | ||||

-Reporting functions (i.e., for data mining) | Only with extension | Only with extension | Only with extension | ||
+Reporting functions (e.g., for data mining) | Only with extension | Only with extension | ||

-Integration of own scripts | |||||
+Integration of own scripts | ||||

 Consideration of current web standards |